A few people have asked me recently what jobs they should be doing in the vegetable garden right now.

-When you’re gardening without chemicals, and in particular trying to rid the garden of the weeds, there’s no getting away from the fact that it takes a bit more effort and hard work.
+When you’re gardening without using herbicides and pesticides, and in particular weeding without chemicals, there’s no getting away from the fact that it takes a bit more effort and hard work.
 Long term however it’s well worth the effort.
-Sandro Cafolla of Wildflowers.ie explains it very well here why Roundup isn’t the long term solution to weeds.
+Sandro Cafolla of Wildflowers.ie explains it very well here why Roundup isn’t the long-term solution to weeds.

-I find the hardest part of weeding is getting over the psychological block of actually starting the job – once started it can be very therapeutic.
-Listening to the birds, being outside in the fresh air, stopping for a cup of tea now and again, relaxing and admiring the handiwork can be a peaceful and immensely rewarding time.
+I find the hardest part of weeding is getting over the psychological block of actually starting the job – once I’m out there I find it very therapeutic.
+Listening to the birds, being outside in the fresh air, stopping for a cup of tea now and again, relaxing and admiring the handiwork – it’s a peaceful and immensely rewarding time.

 Most of the weeds I’ve mentioned are known as *pernicious perennials – meaning plants that are destructive to other plants.
-They should be eliminated completely if possible and the only way to do that without chemicals is to dig out all the roots, or cover the area with black plastic for a year or more, or if you have a large area (like the four hectares mentioned in Sandro’s clip) bring them up, harrow them off, dry them out and repeat if necessary.
+They need to be removed completely where possible and the only way to do that without chemicals is to dig out all the roots, or cover the area with black plastic for a year or more, or if you have a large area (like the four hectares mentioned in Sandro’s clip) bring them up, harrow them off, dry them out and repeat if necessary.
 It’s essential to keep on top of the weeds though and not allow them to flower and produce seeds.

-Pernicious weeds shouldn’t be added to the compost heap either as unless you have a very hot heap the weeds wont die off.
+Don’t add pernicious weeds to the compost heap either as unless you have a very hot heap the weeds wont die off.
 They can however, be placed into a black plastic sack, tied up and left for a year to die, then added to the heap (yet to try this).

-The double headed hand hoe works for most smaller weeds (pernicious or not), a garden fork may be needed for deeper rooted weeds such as dock or dandelion and a garden hoe is handy for tipping off the not nearly so bad annual weeds.
+The double-headed hand hoe works for smaller weeds (pernicious or not), a garden fork might be needed for deeper rooted weeds such as dock or dandelion and a garden hoe is handy for tipping off the not nearly so bad annual weeds.

 So best of luck.
-Try and think of your weeding as a pleasure rather than a chore, and if you have any other tips for ridding gardens of weeds without using artificial chemicals please share!
+Try and think of your weeding as a pleasure and not a chore, and if you have any other tips for ridding gardens of weeds without using artificial chemicals please share them below.